Date and time notation in the United Kingdom: Time notation in English

 The 24-hour notation is used in timetables and on most digital clocks, but 12-hour notation is still widely used in ordinary life.
 The 24-hour notation is used more often than in North America – transport timetables use it exclusively, as do most legal documents – but not as commonly as in much of the non-English-speaking world.
-The BBC has been using 24-hour notation in its online radio and TV guides for many years, though ITV, Channel 4, and Channel 5 still maintain 12-hour notation.
+The BBC has been using 24-hour notation in its online radio and TV guides for many years, as do ITV and Channel 5, though Channel 4 still maintains 12-hour notation.

 It is rare to use the 24-hour format when speaking; 21:30 is colloquially spoken as "half past nine" or "nine thirty" rather than "twenty-one thirty".
 The spoken 24-hour format is used in airport and railway station announcements: "We regret to inform that the fifteen hundred [15:00] service from Nottingham is running approximately 10 minutes late"; "The next train arriving at Platform four is the twenty fifteen [20:15] service to London Euston".
 Like North America but unlike mainland Europe, a leading zero is used for the hour of the 24-hour format, as in 08:30 (read "oh eight thirty").

-To separate the hours, minutes and seconds, either a point or a colon can be used.
-For 12-hour time, the point format (for example "1.45 p.m.") is in common usage and has been recommended by some style guides, including the academic manual published by Oxford University Press under various titles, as well as the internal house style book for the University of Oxford, that of The Guardian and The Times newspapers.
+To separate the hours, minutes and seconds, either a point (full stop) or a colon can be used.
+For 12-hour time, the point (full stop) format (for example "1.45 p.m.") is in common usage and has been recommended by some style guides, including the academic manual published by Oxford University Press under various titles, as well as the internal house style book for the University of Oxford, that of The Guardian and The Times newspapers.

 The colon format (as in "1:45 p.m.") is also recognised and is common in digital devices and applications.
 The more descriptive 2014 revision of New Hart's Rules concedes that the colon format "is often seen in British usage too", and that either style "is acceptable if applied consistently."

 The time-of-day abbreviations (which are generally lowercase only) are handled in various conflicting styles, including "a.m." and "p.m." with a space between the time and the abbreviation ("1.45 p.m."); "am" and "pm" with a space ("1.45 pm" – recognised as an alternative usage by Oxford); and the same without a space ("1.45pm" – primarily found in news writing).

 In 24-hour time, a colon is internationally standard (as in "13:45").
 Some British news publishers favour "13.45" format instead, such as The Guardian.
 Some stick with the colon, including the Evening Standard and the BBC.
 Oxford recognises both styles.
 The "a.m." and "p.m." abbreviations are not used with 24-hour time in any form.